Wyver: Wyver Lane Nature Reserve

 After the forces decommissioned the firing range, local authorities used it for landfill purposes from 1960 to 1982.
 The accumulations pushed water further up, creating bigger pools.
 As with most tips, it began to attract gulls, including visits from Iceland and glaucous gulls.
 The previous pumping of water from the land was stopped, which over time reverted the land to its wetland state which helped to diversify the bird population.
-Recognising the habitat and species within the area, the land was leased by the district council and later landowners to a countywide interest group, the Derbyshire Wildlife Trust who manage it as a local nature reserve also known as Wyver Lane Pool Reserve, becoming regarded as one of Derbyshire’s most important wetland locations and one the few remaining areas of wet grassland in the Derwent valley.
+Recognising the habitat and species within the area, the land was leased in 1990 by the district council and later landowners to a countywide interest group, the Derbyshire Wildlife Trust who now manage it as a local nature reserve also known as Wyver Lane Pool Reserve, becoming regarded as one of Derbyshire’s most important wetland locations and one of the few remaining areas of wet grassland in the Derwent valley.
 The reserve occupies 19 acre and comprises two pools surrounded by water meadows and reed beds.
 Local bird observers still sometimes pump out water into the river to keep the pools low to attract waders.
 Levels are now controlled by a sluice at the southern end of the main pool.
 There is also a pipe from the main pool to the river which is stopped up during winter to maintain the water levels for wintering wildfowl.
 In spring it is opened up; if there is a dry summer it should be low enough to attract waders in late summer or autumn.

 To ensure that the many bird species continue to thrive there, there is no access onto the reserve, but there is a bird hide and viewing mound along Wyver Lane to enable observations.
 The many resident types of birds include tufted ducks, Canada geese and grebes, while in spring waders such as curlew and common sandpiper during migration pass through, and lapwings breed at this time.
 In summer there are swallows, house martins, and swifts, while nearby coppices provide an environment for firecrests, pied flycatchers, spotted flycatchers, crossbills, stonechats, and hawfinches.
 In winter, large flocks of black-headed, common, herring, lesser, and great black-backed gulls arrive from northern breeding grounds joined by ducks and other waterfowl including wigeon, goosanders, mallards, teal, and oystercatchers to roost and feed.
 Rarely seen birds such as water rails, jack snipes and bitterns have been spotted throughout the reedbeds.